 Did Shakespeare watch a Passion Play?
 Part 2

-He was certainly familiar with the stories and characters that were part of the great play cycle, including the story of Easter from the Bible.
+Not as such, but he was certainly familiar with the stories and characters that were part of the great play cycle.
+Of course, this included the story of Easter from the Bible.

 His own plays contain a number of allusions to the Mystery plays, especially his reference to Herod in Hamlet, Judas in Richard II and Pontius Pilate in Macbeth.

 Another scene from the Mystery plays which Shakespeare remembered as he was writing Macbeth and Richard II was the story of Easter where Pontius Pilate washes his hands of the responsibility of giving Jesus a fair trial.

 Pilate is swayed from his intentions of letting him go by a mob who call for his death.
 He literally washes his hands to symbolise his innocence of Christ’s death and Lady Macbeth often refers to water which will wash her guilt away and eventually is seen trying to wash her hands as she sleepwalks and betrays her guilty conscience.

 Out, damned spot!
 Out, I say!—One: two: why,

 then, ’tis time to do’t.—Hell is murky!—Fie, my